FaisalMir/Car-Network/README.md

 * React Native Reanimated
 * React Native Safe Area Context
 * React Native Screens
+Reusability of code was extremely vital throughout the developement of the entire app as well.
+Making sure that the components that were widely going to be used would be used as efficiently as possible.

 # Table of Contents
 * [Installation Instructions](#Installation-Instructions "Goto Installation Instructions")